• Skip to primary navigation

 Ingredients for high protein vegan avocado toast, including sourdough bread, avocado, chickpeas and herbs.

-Avocado - Provides the creamy base for this toast.
-Make sure you have a perfectly ripe avocado (this is really important) that's slightly soft to the touch.
+Avocado - Provides a creamy base and and a dose of healthy fats.
+Make sure you have a ripe avocado (this is really important) that's slightly soft to the touch.

 Apple cider vinegar - This gets mixed with the avocado to perfectly compliment its tanginess (trust me, it's great).
-If you don't have apple cider vinegar, I would use lemon juice.
+If you don't have apple cider vinegar, I would use lemon juice or lime juice in a pinch.

-Chickpeas - You can use canned chickpeas or those you've cooked yourself.
+Chickpeas - The star of this high-protein vegan breakfast!
+You can use canned chickpeas or those you've cooked yourself.

 You can also sub in another kind of bean - I like using navy or cannellini beans.
 In a pinch, you could also sub in hummus if you want to save a few minutes!

 Bread - Any bread works for this recipe.
-Personally I think sourdough has the best taste and texture as it gets nicely crispy when toasted.
+Personally I think sourdough has the best taste and texture as it gets nicely crispy when toasted, but whole grain bread is also good.
 Feel free to use gluten-free bread if needed.

 Microgreens, radishes or herbs - Totally optional, but these give a burst of extra nutrition and colour if you want your fancy looking avocado toast!